18 Things to Know Before Moving to Arizona [2024]

 You'll find some week-long holiday visitors in the winter.
 However, most snowbirds stay for three to six months.
 They consider Arizona their home away from home.

+There are some basics you always need to have on you when you undertake any travel more than 45 mins from your home, but never ever forget water.
 Even on a cooler day, it's essential to hydrate when you live in Arizona.
 The desert climate requires more water to replenish your fluids and stay healthy.
-Make sure to bring extra water on hikes or any time you plan to spend the day outdoors.
+Make sure you bring extra water on hikes or any time you plan to spend the day outdoors.

 Arizona draws artists looking for creative opportunities and like-minded communities.
 Sedona's art scene is thriving, and Tucson and Scottsdale offer galleries and art openings featuring local artists.